-In 2001, we assumed in a business combination nonqualified employee deferred compensation plans under which certain employees had previously elected to defer a portion of their annual compensation.
+In 2001, we assumed, in a business combination, nonqualified employee deferred compensation plans under which certain employees had previously elected to defer a portion of their annual compensation.
 Upon assumption of the plans, the plans were amended to not allow further participant compensation deferrals.
 Compensation previously deferred under the plans is payable upon the termination, disability or death of the participants.
-At December 31, 2014, we had obligations remaining under one deferred compensation plan.
+At December 31, 2016, we have obligations remaining under one deferred compensation plan.
 All other plans have terminated pursuant to the provisions of each respective plan.
 The remaining plan accumulates interest each year at a bank's prime rate in effect at the beginning of January of each year.
 This rate remains constant throughout the year.
-The effective rate for the 2015 calendar plan year was 3.25%.
-The aggregate deferred compensation payable at December 31, 2015 and December 31, 2014 was approximately \$2.2 million and \$2.1 million, respectively.
-Included in these amounts at December 31, 2015 and 2014 was accrued interest of \$1.6 million and \$1.6 million, respectively.
+The effective rate for the 2016 calendar plan year was 3.50%.
+The aggregate deferred compensation payable at December 31, 2016 and December 31, 2015 was approximately \$1.8 million and \$2.2 million, respectively.
+Included in these amounts at December 31, 2016 and 2015 was accrued interest of \$1.4 million and \$1.6 million, respectively.